alexuk86/alexuk86.github.io/_posts/2018-09-22-an-introduction-to-ct.md

 ![Shepp-Logan][SL-filtered-sinogram]

-These are applied in the frequency space by first applying a fourier transform, applying the filter, then returning the image to the spacial realm.
+These are applied in the frequency space by first applying a Fourier transform, applying the filter, then returning the image to the spacial realm.
 There are libraries that do this very fast and very accurately.

 And this is the result: